trevelyn487/Python-Task-IV/README.md

 # Python-Task-IV

- This code is basically depicts a banking system .
+ This code basically depicts a banking system app.

  The code allows a staff to login, create a new account or retrieve account details.